-SPA Content Determination

-Day Habilitation - are Current language is compliance but

-silent on 42 CFR § 441.710(a)(1)(i)-(v)

-of the Final Rule which will be added

-· with a SPA to be submitted by April

-2017.
-Also changing the name from

-Day Habilitation to Day Services-

-- Adult.

-- Day Services-Adult settings must be

-be designed to support and physically accessible to the person and must:

-enhance the individual's 1)Be integrated in and supports full

-independence in the access of persons receiving Medicaid

-community through the Home and Community-Based Settings

-provision of structured (HCBS) to the greater community,

-supports to enhance an including opportunities to seek

-individual's acquisition of employment and work in competitive

-integrated settings, engage in

-- community life, control personal

-resources, and receive services in the

-- community, to the same degree of

-access as individuals not receiving

-Medicaid HCBS.

-- 2) Be selected by the person from

-among setting options including non-

-disability specific settings.
-The setting

-options are identified and documented

-= in the person-centered service plan and

-are based on the person's needs, preferences.

-prejerences.

-1

-Day Habilitation - are designed to support meaningful day opportunities that provide structured, varied and age appropriate activities (both active and passive) and the option for individuals to make choices about the activities in which they participate.
-The activities must be designed to support and enhance the individual's independence in the community through the provision of structured supports to enhance an
+MS 1915(i) State Plan Home and Community- Based Services SPA Content Determination Services 1915(i) HCBS Day Habilitation - are designed to support meaningful day opportunities that provide structured, varied and age appropriate activities (both active and passive) and the option for individuals to make choices about the activities in which they participate.
+The activities must be designed to support and enhance the individual's independence in the community through the provision of structured supports to enhance an individual's acquisition of skills, appropriate behaviors and personal choice.
+Day Habilitation activities must aim to improve skills needed for the individuals to function as independently as possible.
+Day Habilitation will be provided based on a person centered approach with supports tailored to the individual desires and life plan of the individual participant.
+Day Habilitation Services take place in a non-residential setting that is separate from Current language is compliance but silent on 42 CFR § 441.710(a)(1)(i)-(v) of the Final Rule which will be added with a SPA to be submitted by April 2017.
+Also changing the name from Day Habilitation to Day Services-Adult.
+Day Services-Adult settings must be physically accessible to the person and must: 1) Be integrated in and supports full access of persons receiving Medicaid Home and Community-Based Settings (HCBS) to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.
+2) Be selected by the person from among setting options including nondisability specific settings.
+The setting options are identified and documented in the person-centered service plan and are based on the person's needs, preferences.

 the residence of the individuals receiving the service.
 Individuals will be able to choose their provider of Day Habilitation Services from those certified by the MS Department of Mental Health to provide the service.
 3) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint.
 4) Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
 5) Facilitate individual choice regarding services and supports, and who provides them.
 Current language is silent on 42 CFR § 441.710(a)(2)(i)-(v) of the Final Rule which will be added with a SPA to be submitted by April 2017.
-Day Services-Adult settings do not include the following: 1) A nursing facility; 2) An institution for mental diseases; 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID); 4)A hospital; or 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
+Day Services-Adult settings do not include the following: 1) A nursing facility; 2) An institution for mental diseases; 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID); 4) A hospital; or 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
 Any setting that is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, or in a building on the grounds of, or immediately adjacent to, a public institution, or any other setting that has the effect of isolating persons receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
 Services 1915(i) HCBS Prevocational Services - provide learning and work experiences, including volunteer work, where the individual can develop Current language is silent on 42 CFR § 441.710(a)(1)(i)-(iv) of the Final Rule which will be added with a SPA to be submitted by April 2017.